 “And if the vote is unanimous, the Dragon has to comply.”
 Layla was chewing her pipe again.

 “That’s never happened.
 Getting twenty-seven tianshen to agree on something is impossible,” Nic said.
 “But in theory, the Collective would force him to comply.
-That code was written at the Collective’s creation on the Daisen, fourteen or fifteen generations ago.
+That code was written at the Collective’s creation on the Daisen, generations ago.
 I have no idea if it works or not.”

 “Will you have to comply?”